c-ayd/Cayd.AspNetCore.ExecutionResult/README.md

     (code, errors, metadata) => { /* Error */ }
 );

-// Since the returned result also includes the HTTP code, the corresponding response can be returned
-// in action methods by using the 'ObjectResult' class.
+// Since the returned result also includes the HTTP code, the response can be returned in action methods by using the 'ObjectResult' class.
 ```

 For CQRS handlers utilizing the `MediatR` library: